by Alex Novak

 A few other differences: the French tend to eat later (usually after 9 p.m.), so most restaurants do not open until 7:30-8 p.m.
 If you go early, you will see a smaller crowd and mostly other tourists.
 When in doubt of when a restaurant opens its doors, call.

 Restaurants in Paris are supposed to be non-smoking or have non-smoking (non-fumeur) areas, but in typical French fashion this regulation is sometimes disregarded.
-But ask for a non-smoking area.
-The French are largely giving up smoking, except for the very old and the very young (much as it is here), but avoid being seated next to tables of English or Japanese tourists who tend to smoke the most at the moment.
+The French are largely giving up smoking, except for the very old and the very young (much as it is here), but avoid being seated next to tables of English, Chinese or Japanese tourists who tend to smoke the most at the moment.
 And be aware that smokers are allowed at the outside tables, which are often the most sought after on a pleasant day or evening.

 French restaurants do not understand the concept of a "doggie bag", so don't even try.
 This won't even work at places that also do "take-out"!
 The only exception is a new French government program encouraging French restaurants (the better ones) to allow you to take away your partially unfinished bottle of wine in a special sack.
 This is because when the government started to crack down on drunk driving, wine sales at restaurants went down dramatically.
 Hence the program.
 Many of the less expensive restaurants offer a house wine by different carafe sizes (1/4, ½, full).
 Sometimes it is good value, but sometimes you would be better looking at the wine list and half bottles.